SAP-samples/xsc-cap-migration/supportedFeatures.md

     |decimal|Decimal|
     |hana.CHAR|hana.VARCHAR|

+- Converts unsupported SAP Hana onprem sql dataypes to SAP Hana cloud data types.

 - Replacing @OData.publish:true with @cds.autoexpose for enhanced functionality.

 - Creates “.hdbtabletype” files corresponding to each table type definition.

 - Converts temporary entities to regular entities in SAP CAP CDS.

+- Creates fuzzy search index and index based on technical configurations in hdbcds.

 - Relocating all the CDS files from their individual directories, for instance, src/, to the corresponding db/cds folder in the SAP CAP project.
 Additionally, an index.cds file referring to these CDS files is created in the src folder.

 - Log file generation using CDS Compile.

 - Converts the technical configuration and element configuration to be SAP CAP compliant, accomplished through the use of “@sql.append”.

+- Row table creation using @sql.prepend

 - Remove Series Entity which is not supported in SAP CAP CDS.

 - Replacing the annotation  @Comment  for table and element with “/** */ “to SAP CAP Compliant Format and adding parameters required in package.json.